Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 2)  Computer.
 Laptop computer is better.
 If you use desktop computer, USB wireless network card is needed.

 3)  <span class="mark">W</span>ireless network card for Jetson Nano.
 SMD or USB network card is ok.
-You can install the SMD network card according to the tutorial in “**[6.
-Advanced Program Lessons->6.2 Jetson Nano Expansion Board Tutorial->6.2.2 Expansion Board Installation]()**”.
+You can install the SMD network card according to the tutorial in "**[6.2.2 Expansion Board Installation](#anchor_6_2_2)**".
 For USB network card, you can insert it directly to any USB port of the board.

 4)  Card reader and SD card containing the official image.

 5)  Putty is the remote login tool.
-The installation package is stored in “**[Appendix-> Remote Connection Tool]()**”.
+The installation package is stored in "**[Appendix-> Remote Connection Tool](https://drive.google.com/drive/folders/1H8-GvIiYoX7tfdgVi2dDdVNzeJUe_a3W?usp=sharing)**".

 <img class="common_img" src="../_static/media/chapter_6_1/section_3/media/image2.png" style="width:100px" />

 6)  VNC Remote desktop connection tool.
-The installation package is located in “**[Appendix->Remote Connection Tool]()**”.
+The installation package is located in "**[Appendix->Remote Connection Tool](https://drive.google.com/drive/folders/1H8-GvIiYoX7tfdgVi2dDdVNzeJUe_a3W?usp=sharing)**".

 <img class="common_img" src="../_static/media/chapter_6_1/section_3/media/image3.png" style="width:100px" />